Dreaming Across Towns: Semantic Rollout and Town-Adversarial Regularization for Zero-Shot Held-Out-Town Fixed-Route Driving in CARLA: Experimental Setup

-Each method is trained from scratch under three random seeds.
-In the current training script, the seeds are \(\{2,3,4\}\), and each seed corresponds to a separate run with its own log directory and checkpoint history.
+Each method was trained from scratch under five random seeds, $\{2,3,4,5,6\}$.
+The five-seed training budget was shared across all matched variants for fairness; we therefore report mean and standard deviation across seeds.
 For methods using semantic rollout supervision, replayed transitions additionally carry frozen OpenCLIP image embeddings.
-For methods using town supervision, replayed transitions carry the corresponding source-town label and domain mask.
-Methods that do not use a given auxiliary signal are trained with the corresponding inputs and losses disabled.
+For methods using town supervision, replayed transitions additionally carried the corresponding source-town label and domain mask, where the source-town label space is the binary set $\{\text{Town05},\text{Town06}\}$.
+Reducing the predictability of this binary label is therefore the operational goal of the town-adversarial loss; held-out-town invariance is not directly supervised and not directly measured during training.
+Methods that do not use a given auxiliary signal are trained with the corresponding input fields and losses disabled.

-Training uses the variant definitions from Section~\ref{sec:methods_ablations}; the primary proposed method is \textbf{Sem+Adv-Aux (Ours)}.

-Auxiliary loss weights are fixed across seeds.
-The semantic-rollout weight is \(0.3\) in the main auxiliary models, the adversarial town loss weight is \(1.0\) when enabled, the context-side town-classification weight is either \(0\) or \(1.0\) depending on the variant, and the maximum gradient-reversal coefficient is set to \(0\), \(0.1\), or \(1.0\) according to the method definition.
-RGB augmentation is used only in Dreamer-Aug.
-No target-town data are used for optimization, fine-tuning, or adaptation at any stage.
+Auxiliary loss weights were fixed across seeds.
+We used $\lambda_{\mathrm{sem}}=0.3$.
+The town-adversarial loss weight was $\lambda_{\mathrm{adv}}=1.0$ whenever domain-adversarial training is enabled.
+The context-side town-classification weight is $1.0$ only for Full-Aux and the semantic-policy GRL variants.
+The gradient-reversal layer followed the DANN schedule and used $\gamma_{\max}=1.0$ for Dreamer-DANN, Sem+Adv-Aux, Sem-Adv-Aux, Full-Aux, and Large-GRL Semantic Policy; $\gamma_{\max}=0.1$ for Small-GRL Semantic Policy; and $\gamma_{\max}=0$ for variants without domain-adversarial training.
+RGB augmentation was used only in Dreamer-Aug.

-For each seed, model selection used source-only validation episodes sampled from the same Town05 and Town06 route pools used during training; no disjoint source-route validation split was used.
-Checkpoints were evaluated every 10K training steps on 20 closed-loop source-only validation episodes in total, sampled from the Town05 and Town06 route pools.
-The checkpoint with the highest mean source-only validation success was selected; ties were broken by lower collision rate.
-No held-out-town data were used for model selection.
+For each seed, checkpoints were evaluated every $10\mathrm{K}$ training steps on $20$ closed-loop source-town validation episodes sampled from the Town05 and Town06 route pools.
+The checkpoint with the highest mean source-validation success was selected for held-out evaluation.
+Ties were broken by the lower collision rate.
+No held-out-town data were used for checkpoint selection. \autoref{tab:protocol} summarizes the shared training and evaluation protocol.